Frequently Asked Questions

 - I need to take a leave of absence, switch to part-time status, etc.

 To request a leave of absence or switch to part-time status, first consult with your program of study.
-If you need to take a medical leave or have a question that is more sensitive in nature, you can reach out to Pia Byrd, Student Support Specialist, at email@example.com.
+If you need to take a medical leave or have a question that is more sensitive in nature, you can reach out to Pia Byrd, Student Support Manager, at firstname.lastname@example.org.
+Information on these processes can also be found at the General Announcements.

 - My adviser is leaving Rice - what are my options?